operbot/opq/README.rst

 The ``opq`` package provides an Object class, that allows for save/load to/from json files on disk.
-Objects can be searched with database functions and has a ype in filename for reconstruction.
+Objects can be searched with database functions and have a type in filename for reconstruction.
 Methods are factored out into functions to have a clean namespace to read JSON data into.

-``opq`` stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
-Files are JSON dumps that are read-only so thus should provide (disk) persistence.
-Paths carry the type in the path name what makes reconstruction from filename easier then reading type from the object.
+This package should result in a Queue derived (or compatible) class that can keep objects in sync on a multiprocessor environment.

 |